huggingface/transformers/docs/source/en/perf_train_cpu_many.md

 ### Deploy

-After the PyTorchJob spec has been updated with values appropriate to your cluster and training job, it can be deployed to the cluster using:
+After the PyTorchJob spec has been updated with values appropriate for your cluster and training job, it can be deployed to the cluster using:
 ```
 kubectl create -f pytorchjob.yaml